Frequently Asked Questions About Working with a Somatic Coach

 The term “eating disorder” is used when diagnosed by a licensed professional.
 It is determined based on a set of criteria as outlined by the Diagnostic Statistical Manual of Mental Health Disorder.
 “Disordered eating” is used to reference a relationship with food that is mentally, emotionally, or physically debilitating, regardless of whether it meets this DSM-V criterion.
 Both involve problematic and unwanted relationships with food that affect our quality of life.
 While the severity and behaviours between the two categories vary, they should all be taken seriously.

-What types of disordered eating does The Self-Worth Lounge work with?
+What types of disordered eating/eating disorders does The Self-Worth Lounge work with?

-We primarily work with individuals 19 years and older who struggle with disordered eating which can look like but is not limited to; binge eating, bingeing and purging, chronic dieting and emotional eating.
+We primarily work with individuals 19 years and older who struggle with bulimia, binge eating, bingeing and purging, and emotional eating.

 We will work with anyone who has been diagnosed with bulimia nervosa.
 Considering this is a more extreme case, we may require a second member of our clinical team for added support, or include another health professional, prior to beginning our work together.
 This is an area that I struggled with for 16 years, it’s close to my heart and I feel I can truly be an asset to your recovery.